What is the Push strategy in the Supply Chain?

 Setting up a sales channel:

 A sales channel acts as a product-promoting method within the supply chain model, allowing companies to influence customers, retailers, and distributors.
-This approach increases the distribution and coverage of a product, enhancing the effectiveness of the supply chain strategy.
+This approach increases the distribution and coverage of a product, enhancing the effectiveness of the push marketing strategy and the overall promotional strategy.

 Product Availability:

-As products are stocked based on forecasts of product demand, there are high chances of availing the product whenever needed in the logistics supply chain.
-This approach helps maintain a steady flow in the chain strategy, ensuring customer demand is met consistently.
+As products are stocked based on forecasts of market demand, there are high chances of availing the product whenever needed in the logistics supply chain.
+This proactive inventory management approach ensures customer demand is met consistently, emphasizing the push strategy’s relevance in a well-designed supply chain strategy.

 Inventory and Production Control:

 The results of forecasts on product demand allow companies to limit inventory and production rates to their desired limits within the supply chain model.
-This control helps streamline chain management and optimize supply chain strategies.
+This control helps streamline chain management and optimize supply chain strategies using a push vs pull strategy approach.

 Forecast and predict demand: